Global Markets Stumble As Traders Await Fed Minutes - UrduPoint

 Global Markets Stumble As Traders Await Fed Minutes

-London, (UrduPoint / Pakistan Point News - 21st Nov, 2023) Asian and European stock markets mostly fell Tuesday as investors awaited minutes from the US Federal Reserve's most recent meeting for a steer on interest rates in the world's biggest economy.
+London, (UrduPoint / Pakistan Point News - 22nd Nov, 2023) Global stock markets mostly fell Tuesday as investors awaited minutes from the US Federal Reserve's most recent meeting for a steer on interest rates in the world's biggest economy.

 The Fed will later publish minutes from its November gathering, when policymakers held rates, and investors will analyse comments from officials.